Large Language Models as Simulated Economic Agents: What Can We Learn from Homo Silicus?: Introduction

-Ultimately, we care about the behavior of actual humans and so results from AI experiments will still require empirical confirmation.\footnote{ My concern is not with using LLM as a participant in games or the productive process~\citep{westby2022}, of using experiments to study LLMs \emph{per se}~\citep{alberti2019bert}, though I think both are fascinating.
-I am proposing using LLMs as an indirect way to study humans. } As such, what is the value of these experiments?
+Ultimately, we care about the behavior of actual humans, and so results from AI experiments will still require empirical confirmation \citep{ludwig2025llmapplied}.\footnote{ Our focus is not on using LLMs as experimental subjects or studying their behavior directly, though both are valuable research directions \citep{alberti2019bert, westby2022,binz2023turning}, but on using them as tools to understand humans. } As such, what is the value of these experiments?
 The most obvious use is to pilot experiments in silico first to gain insights.
-They could cheaply and easily explore the parameter space, test whether behaviors seem sensitive to the precise wording of various questions, and generate data that will ``look like'' the actual data.
-The advantages in terms of speed and cost are so enormous---the experiments in this paper were run in minutes for a trivial amount of money---could make this relatively easy, especially as software tools develop. \footnote{ There is an analogy to protein-folding, where it is possible to find proteins via simulation and then find them in the real world \citep{kuhlman2003design}. } As insights are gained, they could guide actual empirical work---or interesting effects could be captured in more traditional theory models.
-This use of simulation as an engine of discovery is similar to what many economists do when building a ``toy model''--a tool not meant to be reality but rather a tool to help us think.
+They could cheaply and easily explore a parameter space, test whether behaviors seem sensitive to the precise wording of various questions, generate data that will ``look like'' the actual data, and inform power calculations.\footnote{ There is an analogy to protein-folding, where simulations identify proteins later found in the real world \citep{kuhlman2003design}. } The advantages in terms of speed and cost are enormous---the experiments in this paper were run in minutes for a trivial amount of money.
+As relationships are identified, they could guide actual empirical work---or interesting effects could be captured in more traditional theory models.
+Indeed, by endowing AI agents with prompts grounded in social science theory, their predictive capabilities can improve dramatically \citep{manning2025general}---precisely what researchers seek from a good theory.
+This use of simulation as an engine of discovery is similar to what many economists do when building a ``toy model''---a tool not meant to be reality but rather a tool to help us think and identify promising patterns.